 If you’re looking to become more confident using office tools such as Word, Powerpoint, or Excel, we have a range of Microsoft Office courses available on our website.

 We also have a two-part introduction to Microsoft Excel course over on Rest Less Events, which will be kicking off on the 31st January.
 This will cover all the basics for beginners.

 Social media skills

-Social media has a lot of personal benefits – such as helping you to stay connected with friends and family – but it also plays a prominent role in business these days.
+Social media offers a lot of benefits, such as helping you to stay connected with friends and family, but it also plays a prominent role in business these days.

 If you’re interested, we have a range of digital marketing and social media courses listed on our website.

 Coding and computer science

 Learning more about coding or computer science in general is another good online skill to learn from home.
 If you’re interested in getting to grips with anything from algorithms to debugging programs and how to write clean code, check out the IT courses available on our website.